JacobWaite/The-Cache-Crew/project_report/README.md

 The Problem: Our team identified a lack of adequate interface flexibility in Synchro Studio, making it difficult for users to efficiently find tools and customize their workspace.

-Design and Approach: To address the issue of limited interface flexibility in Synchro Studio, our team focused on two key areas that outlined th is issue: tool discoverability and workspace customization.
+Design and Approach: To address the issue of limited interface flexibility in Synchro Studio, our team focused on two key areas that outlined this issue: tool discoverability and workspace customization.
 Our design introduces a global search bar at the top of the application (similar to the one in Microsoft Word) to help users quickly locate tools and features.
 Additionally, we implemented a flexible panel system that allows users to freely resize, reposition, and toggle the visibility of key panels such as the map and data views.

 Introductory Image: (Use the Logo or initial prototype photo)